vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 1. Leave the **Enable secure access to this VCH** switch in the green ON position.
 2. Select the **Registry Access** tab.
-3. Toggle the **Whitelist registry mode** switch to the green ON position.
+3. Set the **Whitelist registry mode** switch to the green ON position.
 4. In the **Whitelist registries** text box, enter `10.2.40.40:443` to add the vSphere Integrated Containers Registry instance to the whitelist.
 5. Leave the drop-down menu for this registry set to **Secure**.
 6. Click the **+** button, and enter `10.2.2.1/24` to add all registries that are running in that range to the whitelist.